What is Cerebral Palsy?

 - Ataxia (Poor balance and coordination)

-Being the most common type, Spastic cerebral palsy develops tight muscles in some parts of the body that are unable to relax.
+Being the most common type, Spastic CP develops tight muscles in some parts of the body that are unable to relax.
 Affected joints become stiff and hard to move.
 Usually, a person has problems controlling movements, poor coordination and balance.
 The person also finds it difficult in talking and eating.
 It has four variations:

 - Hemiplegia or Diplegia: One arm and one leg on the same side of the body (hemiplegia) or both legs (diplegia or paraplegia) are affected.
 These are the most common types of spastic cerebral palsy.